seanmangar/tri_stats/README.md

 - Many athletes may have a high BMI due to increased **muscle mass**, yet they are fit and healthy.

 Second, there is no enough data.
-- **Only 14%** of ITU registered athletes have valid weight and height information (504 out of 3560).
+- **Only 14%** of World Triathlon registered athletes have valid weight and height information (504 out of 3560).
 - Most athletes did not input their dimensions.
 - Sometimes for privacy reasons, e.g. the entry for Kristian Blummenfelt's ( :norway: ) weight: _"None of your business"_.